alexbar-hub/aws-securityhub-cspm-report/README.md

 ### Manual steps - Post-deployment
 * generate a signed CloudFront URL for the S3 objects as it follows:
-  * connect to the root-tmx-audit account via cli
+  * connect to the audit account via cli

 ```bash
 $ aws cloudfront sign \